dushoff/disease_dynamics/overview.md

 Dynamical models of infectious-disease spread

 I will talk about some principles of modeling the spread of infectious diseases, with examples from Ebola, HIV, rabies, COVID-19 and influenza.
 Dynamical modeling is an essential tool for understanding infectious disease spread, assessing disease burden, and planning interventions, but simple dynamical models also have many limitations.

-Add:

-a malaria picture

-a phase-plane breakout

-a little bit more about generations

 ----------------------------------------------------------------------